PaulGoldschmidt/advent-of-code-2025/README.md

 # Advent of Code 2025: (C)asually (c)omputing C-(C)ode (C4)
 Fun with the advent of code 2025.
-This is me just experimenting around in C. Next year Rust?
+This is me just experimenting around in C. Next year ~Rust~?
+I will try to use a exotic language every year.
+Thinking of either Matlab (what my studies try to force me into liking) or Bash Script (is that even realistic to finish in there?).
 Binaries were compiled on M1 Max MacOS Tahoe 26.1.

+## Repo Structure
+This repo contains, as you can see, every day from Day 1 to Day 12 as a folder.
+In each folder is a `decoder.c` and a `decoder-{*specific-task*}.c`.
+The first part of the puzzle is always the `decoder.c`, the specified task is it's own program that can be run without any dependencies against `decoder.c`.

+The solution always use system-level base dependencies.
+They will not be the fastest nor the cleanest solution.
+Use your own input file as they are different for different users.

-## Solutions (so far)
+## Solutions with my given input files
-Can be wrong.

 ### Day 1
 1. password: 989